stuartmg/java-humanizer/README.md

 The format for this file is:

 <pre><code>
 question.&lt;n&gt;=Question goes here
 answer.&lt;n&gt;=Answer1; Answer2

 </code></pre>

-When the file is parsed, the value of <n> is used as the question's ID so we can find the correct set of answers.
+When the file is parsed, the value of &lt;n&gt; is used as the question's ID so we can find the correct set of answers.
 Multiple answers are supported for each question, which allows for variations of the answer.
 For example:

 <pre><code>
 question.1=Two plus two?
 answer.1=4; four